Silas-NEQ/cosmetic-emulsion-viscosity-prediction/REPORT.md

 - **XGBoost**: Inferior performance among the 3 final models (R² = 0.885) in this specific application, but second best processing time (1.17s/run)
 - **Random Forest**: Model discarded after cross-validation process due to poorest performance.
 Showed the lowest R² value (R² = 0.868) and highest MAE value (MAE = 273.80), in addition to the longest execution time (38.41s/run)

+#### 4.2.3 Dimensionality Analysis
+A Principal Component Analysis (PCA) was conducted to assess the impact of dimensional reduction on model performance.
+The results demonstrated that the technique did not provide significant benefits for this specific dataset:

+- **Polynomial Regression**: PCA resulted in increased processing time without perceptible improvements in accuracy metrics (R²) or error (MAE)
+- **Neural Networks**: Marginal improvement in R² and slight reduction in MAE were observed; however, these enhancements were deemed insignificant compared to the computational overhead incurred
+- **XGBoost**: Reduction in execution time was noted, but accompanied by deterioration in predictive performance, with decreased R² and increased MAE

 ## 5. Conclusion

 - The 3 final models demonstrated relevant predictive capability (R² > 0.85)
 - The non-linear relationship between process variables and viscosity was adequately captured
+- Dimensionality analysis was discarded as it did not provide substantial predictive value, thus maintaining the original features for all final models.
 - The simplicity of Polynomial Regression proved advantageous compared to more complex models

 **Final Model Decision**